misterdustinface/LuaJ-Futures/README.md

   local promise = future(computeY, 3)
 ```

-  - Which returns a promise, which can be monitored with
+  - A future returns a promise, which can be monitored with
 ```Lua
   promise:isPending()   -- true while promise is computing, false if promise completed. promise:isFulfilled() -- true if promise completed and returned value. promise:isBroken()    -- true if promise completed and did not return value. promise:result()      -- returns a computed promise result if it exists; otherwise, returns nil.
 ```
-  - Or, instead of monitoring, you can set a callback which gets called after the future executes
+  - Or, instead of monitoring, you can set a callback which gets called after the future completes execution
 ```Lua
   future(computeY, 3):callback(print)
 ```
-  - When the computeY future is finished, print is called with the result
+  - In this setup: when the computeY future is finished, print is called with the result
 ```
   6.2
 ```